 Less is More

-As you know I love minimalistic style.
-While minimalism is considered its own style of design, using this approach can help to create cohesiveness in your home.
+As you know, I love minimalistic style.
+While minimalism is considered its own design style, using this approach can help create cohesiveness in your home.
 First, try to determine which items you love and let go of those you do not.
-Once you have established a clean slate go about filling your house with items you hold dear to your heart.
+Once you have established a clean slate, go about filling your house with items you hold dear to your heart.
 Avoid clutter and keep in tune with the overall color scheme of your home.

 For this master bedroom, we focused on selecting items that remind us of the natural world.

-Using a neutral pallet and natural wood tones we were able to create a space that mimics nature.
+Using a neutral pallet and natural wood tones, we created a space that mimics nature.
 Providing our clients with a place of solitude to decompress from everyday activities.